unimarkup/specification/Configuration_Reference.md

 - `clean` ...
 Deletes all previously rendered documents stored inside the `dot-unimarkup` path.

 - `rebuild` ...
 Ignores all previously rendered documents stored inside the `dot-unimarkup` path and renders the given Unimarkup file.

-- `relative-insert-prefix` ...
-This prefix will be set before inserts in the rendered document to inserts that use relative paths. **Note:** During rendering, the original relative path is taken.

 ## HTML options
 ### Taking values